-- Protect the substantive due process rights of students with disabilities; - Assure that NMSU Community College at Carlsbad complies with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973, as amended.
+- Protect the substantive due process rights of students with disabilities, and - Assure that NMSU Carlsbad complies with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973, as amended.

-For further information, contact the Student Accessibility Services Coordinator, the Director of Counseling and Student Development, the Vice President for Student Services or NMSU's EEO/ADA and Employee Relations Director.
+For further information, contact the Student Accessibility Services Coordinator, the Director of Counseling and Student Development, the Vice President for Student Services or NMSU's EEO/ADA and Employee Relations Director at NMSU Las Cruces.